apache/cordova-docs/docs/en/edge/guide/platforms/wp8/index.md

 - Register and pay for a [Windows Phone Dev Center](http://dev.windowsphone.com/en-us/publish) account if you want to install your app on a real device or submit it to Market Place.

-__NOTE:__ Running the SDK in Virtual Machine might present some challenges.
+__NOTE__: Running the SDK in Virtual Machine might present some challenges.
 You can read this blog post that gives insight on the solutions to develop for [Windows Phone on a Mac](http://aka.ms/BuildaWP8apponaMac).

 ## Install SDK and Cordova